Webpage created: July 27, 2019

 The second tramway to be built in the Borough consisted of Lines 1, 3, and 4, authorised by the Plymouth, Devonport and District Tramways Act on July 24th 1882.
 This ran from West Hoe Piers through the Town to Compton Lane End and by a branch line to the western end of Southside Street on the Barbican.
 Although the lines were completed and opened for traffic by the Plymouth, Devonport and District Tramways Company Limited, the motive power was steam and the Board of Trade Inspector refused to allow the steam engines to run on part of the line.
 This meant that the main tramway service was split in two, West Hoe to the Guildhall, and the Market to Compton Lane End.
 Devonport Corporation took the Company to Court because it had not laid a single stretch of track within that Borough (Lines 5, 6, and 7) and at the end of 1884 the whole project was abandoned after just ten days of traffic.

 In 1886 the Plymouth and Devonport (Extension) Tramways Company was authorized to take over the old steam system and construct some new lines.
 However, nothing came of that proposal and in 1890 the existing tracks were taken over by the Plymouth Tramways Company Limited and then the Plymouth Tramways Company.

-When hostilities had ceased, it was decided to abandon the trams altogether and Plymouth's last tram ran in 1945.
+When hostilities had ceased, it was decided to abandon the trams altogether and Plymouth's last tram ran in September 1945.